khazelton/sdj-u2f-nstic/README.md

 # sdj-u2f-nstic
-NSTIC-funded U2F project at the School District of Janesville
+NSTIC-funded U2F project at the School District of Janesville with project leadership from [Yubico](http://yubico.com]
 #
 ## Table of Contents